 5. Lack of recognition and reward

 It is important to celebrate agents regularly and give them the credit they are due.
-Afterall, contact center agents have a huge impact on customer experience, satisfaction and loyalty.
+Afterall, contact center agent empowerment has a huge impact on customer experience, satisfaction, and loyalty.
 Acknowledge the work that they do and recognize both teams and individuals.
 Recognizing and rewarding agents can go a long way in keeping them engaged and motivated, and can even reduce burnout.

 Gamification is great at recognizing and rewarding milestones and progress toward performance metric attainment.
 Leaderboards also help.
 They allow agents to know when a peer has achieved a specific goal so that they can provide them with kudos and encouragement to keep going.
 This enhances motivation, builds morale and a sense of community.